User guideRisk managementVendor management

 Risk score

 Based on the scorecard inputs, VerifyWise calculates an overall risk score for each vendor.
-Higher scores indicate greater risk requiring more attention and oversight.
+Higher scores mean greater risk and more oversight needed.

 Best practice

-Regularly update scorecard values as your vendor relationship evolves.
-Changes in data sharing, criticality, or regulatory requirements should trigger a scorecard review.
+Keep scorecard values up to date as your vendor relationship evolves.
+Changes in data sharing, criticality or regulatory requirements should trigger a scorecard review.

 Linking vendors to projects

 Associate vendors with the projects that use their services.
-This creates visibility into:
+This lets you see:

 • Which projects depend on which vendors